Washington State University Master Gardener Answer Clinics

 - Digital camera

 The Heritage Farm/WSU Extension Answer Clinic office is located at 1919 NE 78th Street, Vancouver, Washington.
-The clinic is open to walk-in clients Tuesday and Wednesday 8:30 AM to 2:00 PM and Thursday from 11:30 AM to 5:00 PM.
+The clinic is open to walk-in clients Tuesday and Wednesday 10:00 AM to 2:00 PM, and Thursday and Friday from 11:30 AM to 3:00 PM.
 Calls and e-mails placed before or after the open hours of the clinic are handled promptly the following day.
 The Answer Clinic phone number is (360) 397-6060 ext.
 5711.
 Clients can also send questions and photos of plant problems to the answer clinic via e-mail to: MGanswerclinic@clark.wa.gov

 - Ask a number of questions to help delineate the problem,